faucetsdn/daq/docs/module_test.md

 script (as invoked by Travis).
 Execution results are compared against the `testing/test_modules.out` file.
 To add a new test, add a few lines to the top of the test script and expected results to the output file.
-Every test module is required to be continously tested somewhere, either as part of the `test_modules.sh` path or elsewhere.
+Every test module is required to be continously tested somewhere, either as part of `test_modules.sh` or elsewhere.